 US drilling continues to increase

-US drilling activity continued to climb, increasing by 12 units to 1,671 rotary rigs working this week, up from 1,041 in the comparable period a year ago, Baker Hughes Inc. reported.
+US drilling activity continued to climb with 1,854 rotary rigs working this week, 7 more than the previous week and up from 1,506 in the same period a year ago, Baker Hughes Inc. reported.

 By OGJ editors

-HOUSTON, Oct.
-8 -- US drilling activity continued to climb, increasing by 12 units to 1,671 rotary rigs working this week, up from 1,041 in the comparable period a year ago, Baker Hughes Inc. reported.
+HOUSTON, June 3 -- US drilling activity continued to climb with 1,854 rotary rigs working this week, 7 more than the previous week and up from 1,506 in the same period a year ago, Baker Hughes Inc. reported.